breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 ### Careful with indentation

 Of course, indentation is a vital part of readability.
 Python doesn't have that problem, but here is a JavaScript example that is very tricky to read.

-I challenge you to find the problem!

 ![Indentation readability problems](https://storage.googleapis.com/media-breathecode/1cd57ac983752ef51f700dab05703bc49c67a580757e21d5917bc8cd46197801)